rogalj/MolStrucClassifier/docs/source/Install.rst

    PKG_LIB =    $(DAFED_LOAD)

-Open ``Makefile.package.setting`` and add the following to connect at the end of the file:
+Open ``Makefile.package.setting`` and add the following line at the end of the file:

 .. code:: console